lgaspard/repf/python/README.md

 - `solar_panelwise.py`: **estimate tomorrow's production** by computing a power curve for each panel installation detected by our panel enumerator.
 - `solar_provincial.py`: **estimate tomorrow's production** by computing a power curve directly for the whole province, using Elia's production measurements for the past 7 days to build a posterior predictive model.

+To evaluate the performance of the models on a given period, one can run `misc/solar_panelwise_eval.py` as well as `misc/solar_provincial_eval.py`.

 Both caches present in the computational flow can be updated using the following scripts:

 |                Cache | Script to use            |